 ■ Replacing the Flat Tyre

 1. Remove the wheel nuts and flat tyre.

-- 2. Wipe the mounting surfaces of the wheel with a clean cloth. - 3.
-Mount the spare tyre. - 4.
-Screw the wheel nuts until they touch the lips around the mounting holes, then stop rotating. - 5.
-Lower the vehicle and remove the jack.
+5. Lower the vehicle and remove the jack.
 Tighten the wheel nuts in the order indicated in the image.
 Go around, tightening the nuts, two to three times in this order.